aditya44-tech/SafeSearch/README.md

 ## Features

-- **AI Risk Classification** — Reports are analyzed in under 2 seconds using Groq LLM, assigning risk levels (high / medium / low), hazard categories, justifications, and key phrases automatically.
+- **Dual AI Assessment (Severity + SIF Potential)** — Every report is analyzed in under 2 seconds using Groq LLM.
+The AI produces **two independent assessments**: *incident severity* (how serious the actual outcome was — high / medium / low) and *SIF potential* (whether the situation could realistically have caused a Serious Injury or Fatality — SIF-Unlikely → SIF-Critical / Hi-Po).
+A near miss with no injury is correctly rated low severity with high SIF potential, so latent killers aren't buried.
+- **Human Review Overrides** — HSE reviewers can override either the AI risk level or the SIF potential with a required reason.
+Overrides keep the original AI assessment visible in an AI-vs-human comparison, write an audit entry, and raise an SMS alert when a rating is escalated to high risk or high/critical SIF.
+- **Life-Saving Rules Mapping** — The 9 IOGP-aligned Life-Saving Rules are matched to each report's hazard category (e.g. fall hazards → Working at Height, welding near fuel → Hot Work) and shown as expandable cards on the report detail.
-- **Instant SMS Alerts** — High-risk reports trigger SMS notifications to category-mapped departments via Textbee.
+- **Instant SMS Alerts** — High-risk or high-SIF reports (and overrides raised to those levels) trigger SMS notifications to category-mapped departments via Textbee, with a safety-officer fallback.
 No manual routing required.
 - **Heinrich's Law Scoring** — Site scores follow the industry-standard escalation model.
 Critical patterns surface before incidents occur.
+- **Multilingual Reporting + Voice Input** — Reports can be typed or spoken (Hindi, Marathi, English, Hinglish…).
+Language is auto-detected on submit; non-English text is translated to English for analysis, with a preview before creation.
 - **Offline Reporting** — IndexedDB stores reports locally when there is no connectivity and auto-syncs once the network returns.
-- **Task Management** — Corrective tasks are auto-generated from high-risk reports and tracked through open → in-progress → resolved states.
+- **Task Management** — Corrective tasks are auto-generated from medium/high-risk reports and tracked through open → in-progress → done / cancelled states.
-- **Dashboard & Analytics** — Real-time dashboards with anomaly detection, site scorecards, trend analysis, and Recharts-powered visualizations.
+- **Dashboard & Analytics** — Real-time dashboards with anomaly detection, site scorecards, trend analysis, escalation risk, and Recharts-powered visualizations.
 - **Regulatory & Safety Standards Mapping** — Curated knowledge base for upstream oil & gas.
-Activity-aware mapping to applicable standards (Oil Mines Regulations, OISD standards, Mines Act, etc.).
+Activity-aware mapping to applicable standards (Oil Mines Regulations 2017, OISD standards, Mines Act, Factories Act, etc.).
-- **Audit Logging** — Every action on a report is recorded with timestamps and user attribution.
+- **Audit Logging** — Every action on a report (analysis, overrides, status changes, SMS alerts, compliance mapping) is recorded with timestamps and user attribution.

 ## Tech Stack